element-hq/policies/docs/ems/terms_and_conditions.md

 These Customer Terms gives the Customer the right to provision, configure and invite others to use the Homeserver.
 They may enable or disable federation to the rest of the Matrix network, close rooms, turn off the access to the service, change the accessibility rules (from invite only to open registration or vice versa, or forbid the read-only mode) etc...

 You agree that it is solely the Customer's responsibility to inform the Authorised Users of any relevant policies and practices they would like to enforce on their Service which come in addition to the default ones we enforce below.
-If there is any contradiction between the Customer's policies and Element ones, the ones enforced by New Vector will prevail (e.g. a Customer cannot override the fact that illegal activities are forbidden on the servers, but can enforce the obligation for new users to introduce themselves in a lobby room).
+If there is any contradiction between the Customer's policies and Element ones, the ones enforced by Element will prevail (e.g. a Customer cannot override the fact that illegal activities are forbidden on the servers, but can enforce the obligation for new users to introduce themselves in a lobby room).

 ### 1.4 This Is a Living Document